mkson668/Texture-synthesis/README.md

 # Texture-synthesis
-Texture synthesis based on Efros and Leung approach
+A non-parametric texture synthesis implementation based on Efros and Leung's approach.
+More details can be found at https://people.eecs.berkeley.edu/~efros/research/EfrosLeung.html

 ## Running the program